suncoast-devs/handbook/lessons/prework/mindset.md

 ---
-title: Getting into the correct frame of mind
+title: Getting Into The Correct Frame of Mind
 order: 50
 ---